 However, it doesn’t mean expats who work in CBD will live in CBD, although some will choose to live there for convenient sake.
 But majority of the expats who work in CBD will choose to live in locations that are near to CBD, which include places like Orchard/River Valley, and those city fringe locations like Geylang, Holland Village, Balestier, Novena, and etc.

 So one important thing to keep in mind when investing in Singapore property for rental is to make sure the location that you invest in can allow your tenant to access to CBD relatively easily and conveniently.
-That will open more doors for your property to be able to rent out at good rental.
+That will widen your target audience and open more doors for your property to be able to rent out at good rental return.

 Other than CBD, there are several locations where many expats work.